smarter-sh/community/contributors/guide/scalability-good-practices.md

 ## Who should read this document and what is in it?

-This document is targeted at developers of "vanilla Kubernetes" who do not want their changes rolled-back or blocked because they cause performance regressions.
+This document is targeted at developers of "vanilla Smarter" who do not want their changes rolled-back or blocked because they cause performance regressions.
 It contains some of the knowledge and experience gathered by the scalability team over more than two years.